billp72/netcreative/content/pages/success/index.md

 title: Success
 ---

-Thank you. <br />
+Thank you for your interest. <br />
-I will answer to your message as soon as possible.
+I will respond as soon as possible.